Ohio State visits Indiana following Jackson-Davis' 25-point game

 Ohio State Buckeyes (11-9, 3-6 Big Ten) at Indiana Hoosiers (14-6, 5-4 Big Ten)

+The Hoosiers have gone 10-1 in home games.
+Indiana is 1-2 in games decided by 3 points or fewer.

-The Buckeyes are 3-6 against Big Ten opponents.
-Ohio State ranks fourth in the Big Ten with 10.4 offensive rebounds per game led by Zed Key averaging 3.0.
+The Buckeyes have gone 3-6 against Big Ten opponents.
+Ohio State is fourth in the Big Ten with 10.4 offensive rebounds per game led by Zed Key averaging 3.0.

-The Hoosiers and Buckeyes meet Saturday for the first time in conference play this season.
+The Hoosiers and Buckeyes meet Saturday for the first time in Big Ten play this season.

-TOP PERFORMERS: Miller Kopp is shooting 45.0% from beyond the arc with 1.8 made 3-pointers per game for the Hoosiers, while averaging 8.2 points.
-Jackson-Davis is shooting 59.7% and averaging 16.8 points over the last 10 games for Indiana.
+TOP PERFORMERS: Jalen Hood-Schifino is averaging 12.1 points and 4.4 assists for the Hoosiers.
+Jackson-Davis is averaging 19.7 points, 10.8 rebounds, 3.4 assists and 3.2 blocks over the last 10 games for Indiana.

-Brice Sensabaugh is shooting 46.7% from beyond the arc with 2.1 made 3-pointers per game for the Buckeyes, while averaging 17.4 points and 5.5 rebounds.
-Justice Sueing is averaging 13 points over the last 10 games for Ohio State.
+Brice Sensabaugh is averaging 17.4 points and 5.5 rebounds for the Buckeyes.
+Justice Sueing is averaging 13.0 points over the last 10 games for Ohio State.

 LAST 10 GAMES: Hoosiers: 6-4, averaging 75.1 points, 35.2 rebounds, 15.1 assists, 4.5 steals and 6.2 blocks per game while shooting 49.5% from the field.
 Their opponents have averaged 70.7 points per game.